 - An IELTS of 7 with no less than 6 on each band score.

 If your native language is English and/or you have a bachelor’s degree from a U.S. college or university, you are exempted from this examination.
-If you have questions about division requirements for the TOEFL, please contact Alexander Alschuler, Head of Admissions and Professional Development.
+If you have questions about division requirements for the TOEFL, please contact Kristen Felthousen, Program Administrator.

 *The Admissions Committee will consider all application materials and carefully read each application thoroughly and relies on a wide range of indicators from your application to determine your fit and aptitude for success in the program.
 If you have any questions about your specific situation, please feel free to contact us.

 The Department’s Admissions Committee will reviews all applications at the same time, regardless of when it was received.
 Applications are accepted every two years starting in August of an odd year with a deadline of February 1 of an even year.
-For example the application for the 2018 cohort opened in August of 2017 and closed on February 1, 2018.
-For consideration, all application materials must be received by the February 1 deadline.
+The 2022 cohort application will open in August of 2021 and will close on February 1, 2022.
+Applications are no longer being accepted for the 2020 cohort.

 You may apply online through the USC Graduate Admissions website.
 You will find the “Doctor of Regulatory Science (DRSc)” program after selecting the “USC School of Pharmacy”.
 Please arrange to have transcripts and test scores sent to USC in time to meet the February 1st deadline.